thoughtreactordm/tr2020/posts/finally-the-new-site-lives.md

 [Head over to Itch.io now to download it](http://igeogame.com) for Windows and Mac operating systems!

 This is just the beginning of the journey for IGEO DX.
 During this stage of development, I am hoping to get as many fresh eyes on the game as possible, so we can smooth out bugs and find what people are enjoying most about their time with it.

+So join the hunt for bugs and don't hesitate to drop some feedback in the [forums](https://thoughtreactor.itch.io/igeo-dx/community) or on [Discord](https://discord.gg/wXEPvew)!

+That's going to be all for this blog.
+To stay tuned with IGEO DX, keep your eyes peeled on its [Itch dev blog](https://thoughtreactor.itch.io/igeo-dx/devlog)!

+**Peace out!**